IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-02-22-Idyllic Cases - Build Guide.md

 ### Reassembly and Removing Film - Main Case - M2.5 Hex Nuts

 Once you reach the layer with Hexagonal cutouts, add the M2.5 Hex Nuts respective of the screws in the plate.

-If your plate only has four outer screws, add only four nuts in the outer locations.
+**Alice Builds:** If your plate only has four outer screws attatched, only add four nuts in the outer cutout locations.

 <div class="gallery2" data-columns="1">
 <img src="/images/Photo_Blog/DSC_1161.jpg">